bburdette/windowkeys/README.md

 ### Usage example:

-I want to get a keyPress event for the Enter key, and for ctrl-s.
+I want to get a keydown event for the Enter key, and for ctrl-s.
 For Enter, I want to allow normal Enter key events too; but for ctrl-s I want to prevent the normal browser event, which prompts the user to save the current page to a file.

 To do that I issue this Cmd from my `init` function: